chankrrn/WRO-FE-YBR/mech/mech_README.md

 16:28
 ```

-Each change increased the external reduction and therefore increased available output torque while reducing maximum wheel speed.
+Each step increased the external gear reduction.
+The theoretical maximum wheel speed decreased, but the available torque multiplication and low-speed controllability increased.

 ---

 # 3. Mechanical Development Process — V0 to V3

-The final robot was not produced in one design step.

-The mechanical architecture developed through a sequence of reference study, prototyping, testing and redesign.
+The final robot was not created in one design step.
+Its mechanical architecture developed through a sequence of reference study, prototyping, physical testing and redesign.

 ```text
 V0 — Reference Blueprint